OpenReqEU/qthulhu/README.md

 By right-clicking an edge, the user can change the link type, switch direction or remove the link

 ### Accessing the application
 The application is accessible [here](https://api.openreq.eu/openreq-issue-link-map/)

-!This is currently broken!
-Additionally, a connection to the tool is in https://bugreports-test.qt.io/secure/Dashboard.jspa.
-This connection is created by installing the ["jira-redirction" plugin](https://github.com/OpenReqEU/jira-redirection).

 ## How to install
 You first need to deploy the following OpenReq microservices: